 As a bonus, the only other packing advice we can offer is something that is seen all the time and it’s the most difficult thing for you to fix.
 I think virtually everyone who moves is guilty of this – it is taking things you’re never going to use.

-As you’re paying good money to get things moved there’s not much point in moving things that will stay in a box for another two years without ever being touched again, or once it’s put away – so I would say make sure you take a serious look at every single thing you want to take before you decide to pack it and take it with you.
+As you’re paying good money to get things moved there’s not much point in moving things that will stay in a box for another two years without ever being touched again – so I would say make sure you take a serious look at every single thing you want to take before you decide to pack it and take it with you.

 And if all this seems like too much hassle, Indalo Transport would be very happy to professionally pack all of your belongings as part of our removal service, to make your move as easy as it can be.
 We’ll even unpack in your new home, and take away all of the boxes and packaging materials.
 Just click here to contact us or get a quote here.